 What’s the deal with Anlong Veng?

-Along Veng is a small town bordering Thailand in northern Cambodia.
+Beijing Tokyo Anlong Veng is not!
+Anlong Veng is a small town bordering Thailand in northern Cambodia.
 During the 80s it was occupied by Vietnamese forces, but after their withdrawal came the Khmer Rouge.
 They would remain there in some shape or form until 1999.
 It is the last resting place of most of the main players of the Cambodian genocide.

 How do you get to Anlong Veng?

 It’s roughly 3 hours from Siem Reap, although we took a detour via the Koh Ker Temples, which added another 3 hours to the journey.
 I’ll write later about the Koh Kor temples as they’re well worth a visit.
+There’s no airport here so to fly from a Beijing Tokyo type route you’d initially need to fly to Siem Reap.

 What is there to do in Anlong Veng?